Not Just Advice – Legal Strategy That Works

 What does the law say about who should be deported?

 Deportation from UK matters are often complex and the ‘notice of decision to deport’ will set out the legality of the Home Office’s decision to deport you and explain how the law applies to your specific circumstances.
 In general, the laws are designed to establish whether the decision to deport is in the public interest.
+The law states that it is in the public interest to deport foreign nationals who have committed criminal offences and have been sentenced to a minimum total period of 12 months in prison during the previous five years, or the offence has caused serious harm, or they are a persistent offender.

 What is the Deportation Process UK?